 Inside Nunnington Hall

 Nunnington Hall sits on the quiet bank of the River Rye.
 A dwelling of status is recorded here from 1249, but the existing house has grown out of a Tudor hall.
-Over the past 450 years the house and estate has been altered to suit a succession of owners and tenants.
-But the house we see today is a fascinating combination of renovation and re-purpose, creating the atmospheric and comfortable home.
+Over the past 450 years the house and estate have been altered to suit a succession of owners and tenants.
+The house we see today is a fascinating combination of renovation and re-purpose, creating an atmospheric and comfortable home.

 The Stone Hall

 The Oak Hall

 During Lord Preston’s remodelling, in the late 17th-century, this room became an entrance hall.
 It was fitted out accordingly with impressive door-cases with open topped pediments, a screen of three arches and a stone floor laid in a sophisticated pattern of squares and hexagons.

 The Drawing Room

 Lord Preston’s great chamber became the Fife’s Drawing Room, where the French windows open to a balcony overlooking the garden.
 Mrs Fife and her daughters spent their evenings in the Drawing Room, playing and listening to music.
 While Nunnington Hall’s 17th century Verdure tapestries are away for conservation work, The Essex House Tapestries: the life of Julie Cope by Grayson Perry will hang in their place until December 2021.